Dev00355/Collection-to-OpenAPI/README.md

 This extension is based on the open source NodeJs library "postman-to-openapi" https://www.npmjs.com/package/postman-to-openapi

 ## Tech
-Collection to OpenAPI is built with Javascript No javascript frameworks used.
+Collection to OpenAPI is built with Javascript.
+No javascript frameworks used.

 ## How to USE?